Theda Nelson Clarke

 Theda Nelson Clarke, born Theda Rose Nelson (1924-2011), was a Native American activist.
-She is perhaps best known for her involvement in the Wounded Knee incident with the murder of fellow American Indian Movement activist Anna Mae Aquash.
+She is perhaps best known for her involvement in the Wounded Knee incident and the murder of fellow American Indian Movement activist Anna Mae Aquash.

 Early life

 Clarke was born Theda Rose Nelson in 1924.
 According to Census records, Theda R. Nelson was born in the state of South Dakota.

 Clarke lived in Scottsbluff, Nebraska at the time, and was the matriarch of a large tiyóšpaye (family), leading to her being designated 'aunt' and 'auntie' by many in the community, including Troy Lynn Yellow Wood and future accomplice in the murder of Anna Mae Aquash, John Graham.

 Theda Nelson Clarke was aunt (whether this familial affiliation was biological or adopted is unclear) to Darlene Nichols (whom Nichols grew up with), a key material witness in the murder trials of Arlo Looking Cloud and John Graham for their roles in the murder of AIM activist Anna Mae Pictou-Aquash.

 In the early 1940s, Clarke graduated from the St. Francis Indian School in St. Francis, South Dakota.